cessen/text_encoding/README.md

 * Support for additional encodings.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Ropey by you will be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in TextEncoding by you will be licensed as above, without any additional terms or conditions.